International (Foreign) Student Admission Requirements

 All graduate and post-baccalaureate international applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
 Those who do not possess a Bachelor’s Degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of 79/80 on the Internet-based Test of English as a Foreign Language (TOEFL iBT) or a score of 213 or above on the computer-based TOEFL.
 Some departments or programs require a higher score for admission.

 Some CSU campuses also may use alternative methods of assessing English fluency, including Pearson Test of English Academic (PTE Academic), the International English Language Testing System (IELTS), and the International Test of English Proficiency (ITEP).
 Each campus will post the tests it accepts on its website and will notify students after they apply about the tests accepted and when to submit scores.

 CSU minimum TOEFL standards are:

-For alternative tests of English proficiency accepted by CSUN, see the International Admissions website.
+For the English proficiency tests and minimum scores accepted by CSUN, see the International Admissions website.

 Finances, International Students

-Part-time employment opportunities, although not plentiful, are available on campus.
+Limited financial resources are available to international students.
+Although CSUN has no financial aid for international students, some helpful websites are published by the CSUN Financial Aid and Scholarship Department at International Students.
+Part-time employment opportunities, though not plentiful, are available on campus.
 International visa students may receive on-campus work clearance in the CSUN International and Exchange Student Center at the start of their first semester of study.
 U.S. Citizenship and Immigration Services regulations prohibit off-campus employment of international students in the U.S. without prior permission.